-CIS233DA 3 credits 4 periods

-Web Design and Publishing
+CIS233DA 3 credits Web Design and Publishing

 Design and create pages on the World Wide Web with a variety of markup languages, programming languages, scripts, and multimedia.
 Hands-on experience authoring and preparing sophisticated web documents.
 Exploration of best practices/issues for web design and publishing and careers in web development and e-commerce.
-Prerequisites: BPC/CIS133CA or BPC/CIS133DA or permission of instructor.
+Prerequisites: BPC/CIS133CA or BPC/ CIS133DA or permission of instructor.

-XML Application Development
+CIS234 3 credits 4 periods XML Application Development